 This modern take on the 19th century French artists’ smock features a super-large side pocket that’s unique in its construction.
-This wonderful pattern will be featured in the upcoming profile of Muna and Broad in Threads #216.
+This wonderful pattern is featured in the profile of Muna and Broad in Threads #216.
 The clever pocket design makes it much less likely that whatever you carrying in it will fall out when you sit down.
 Sizes A to M (bust 40 inches to 64 inches, hip 41.5 inches to 71.5 inches).

 These casual pants have a lantern silhouette and roomy pockets, and I am in love.
 They combine the comfort of wide-legged pants with shaped side seams and a tapered hem.
 They feature front- and back-leg seams, and the option of a fully elasticized waistband or a fly-front version with back waist elastic.
 The pattern is sold in women’s sizes 0 to 30 (waist 25 inches to 48 1/2 inches, hip 33 1/2 inches to 57 inches).